zhulingbiezhi/theme-stack-blog/content/post/2025/3d-printer/popular_octoprinter_plugin.md

 ![Discord-inspired Dark Theme for OctoPrint](https://www.obico.io/assets/images/octoprint-themeify-plugin-057cceec33501ace0fb2c986137d8877.png)

-*Discord-inspired Dark Theme for OctoPrint (Source: [Themeify](https://plugins.octoprint.org/plugins/themeify/) on OctoPrint Plugin Repository)*
+_Discord-inspired Dark Theme for OctoPrint (Source: [Themeify](https://plugins.octoprint.org/plugins/themeify/) on OctoPrint Plugin Repository)_

-When you’re done messing with the OctoPrint settings, there’s room for adding a bit of personality to the interface.
+When you're done messing with the OctoPrint settings, there's room for adding a bit of personality to the interface.

 [Themeify](https://plugins.octoprint.org/plugins/themeify/) lets you modify the color palette and basically any other aspect of the browser display.

-The community is having a lot of fun with this plugin, so if you’re interested in making your OctoPrint shine like a diamond, be sure to visit [the forum thread](https://community.octoprint.org/t/pimp-my-web-interface/3349/32).
+The community is having a lot of fun with this plugin, so if you're interested in making your OctoPrint shine like a diamond, be sure to visit [the forum thread](https://community.octoprint.org/t/pimp-my-web-interface/3349/32).

 ### Recommended for: